superMLdev/genvoice-ai/README.md

-# 🎥 heygenai — Create AI Videos with RAG and HeyGen
+# 🎥 rag-text-speech — Create AI Videos with RAG using HeyGen

 **Generate AI explainer videos from documents or queries using Retrieval-Augmented Generation (RAG) and HeyGen API.**